New Brunswick Lighthouses

 Beacons of light and safety, lighthouses dot our coasts and tell the story of our past.

-New Brunswick is home to over 60 lighthouses with many on inland rivers.
+New Brunswick is home to over 60 lighthouses, many on inland rivers.
 For lighthouse lovers, there is no better way to spend summer vacation than exploring these magnificent historical and cultural attractions.

-Just ask Michelle Girouard, a photographer from St-Paul in Kent County and a proud mother of 2.
-Michelle has a passion for lighthouses having visited over 30 in New Brunswick alone.
-One of her most memorable visits was a 24 km walk to the Bouctouche Bar Lighthouse.
-Although it's difficult to pick a favourite because they're all so special in their own way, Michelle did put the Miscou Island Lighthouse, which is open to visitors, and the Head Harbour Lighthouse on Campobello Island at the top of her list.
+Just ask Michelle Girouard, a photographer passionate about lighthouses.
+She has visited over 30 in New Brunswick alone.
+Even though they all are special in their own way, Michelle’s favourites are the Miscou Island Lighthouse, the Bouctouche Bar Lighthouse, and the Head Harbour Lighthouse on Campobello Island.
 Thanks to Michelle for sharing her incredible photos for you to enjoy!

 Miscou Island Lighthouse